trjohnny/hpc-exercises/README.md

    ```

 4. **Compile the Program with mpicc**:
-    - Navigate to the directory containing the `QuickSort` program.
+    - Navigate to the root directory of this repository
     - Use `mpicc` to compile the program:
       ```
       mpicc -fopenmp -o QuickSort.x quicksort.c